huggingface/optimum-quanto/README.md

 Biases are not converted because to preserve the accuracy of a typical `addmm` operation, they must be converted with a scale that is equal to the product of the input and weight scales, which leads to a ridiculously small scale, and conversely requires a very high bitwidth to avoid clipping.
-Typically, with `int8` inputs and weights, biases would need to be quantized with at least `12` bits, i.e in `int16`.
-Since most biases ar today `float16`, this is a waste of time.
+Typically, with `int8` inputs and weights, biases would need to be quantized with at least `12` bits, i.e. in `int16`.
+Since most biases are today `float16`, this is a waste of time.

 Activations are dynamically quantized using static scales (defaults to the range `[-1, 1]`).
 The model needs to be calibrated to evaluate the best activation scales (using a momentum).